• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Garden Science » How does your garden grow?
+Home » Primary Science » Key Stage 1 Science » How does your garden grow?

 How does your garden grow?

-Z has been learning about plants at school so was very keen to tell his sisters and I about the purpose of the roots, which we could see beautifully when we removed the beans from the pot.
+Z has been learning about plants at school, so he was very keen to tell his sisters and me about the purpose of the roots, which we could see beautifully when we removed the beans from the pot.

 plant roots

-We rehoused the peas and beans into our planters from last year, fingers crossed the slugs don’t get them.
-If you have any slug deterrent tips do let me know.
+We rehoused the peas and beans in our planters from last year.
+Fingers crossed, the slugs don’t get them.
+If you have any slug deterrent tips, do let me know.

 pea plant